Perspective | The 5 biggest little lies tech CEOs told Congress — and us

 These companies know well that consumers are driven by convenience and use their power over the pillars of our digital lives to make it rather inconvenient to go anywhere else.
 Yes, you can technically export your data from Facebook and take it someplace else — but few bother trying to get their friends and family to join them.

 Pichai in his opening remarks said consumers have more potential sources of information than ever.
-But that hasn’t reduced our reliance on Google for search when it’s baked into the most popular Web browser, Google Chrome, and most popular mobile phone software, Google’s Android.
+But that hasn’t reduced our reliance on Google for searches when it’s baked into the most popular Web browser, Google Chrome, and most popular mobile phone software, Google’s Android.

-“It is effectively impossible to use the Internet without using in one way or another the services of these four companies,” said Rep. Jerry Nadler (D-NY) in his opening remarks
+“It is effectively impossible to use the Internet without using in one way or another the services of these four companies,” said Rep. Jerrold Nadler (D-N.Y.) in his opening remarks.

 3) We’re not even that big!